| Foul Emissions

 pretty.
 How has so much propaganda about the “Rose City” spread

+so quickly?
 Kristof’s misleading commentaries on our area cut

 deeper with the knowledge that the award-winning writer is an Oregon native.